-Bosnia and Herzegovina: Wind farm Ivan Sedlo, environmental permit17.
-August 2020. / SEE Energy News
+Bosnia and Herzegovina: Wind farm Ivan Sedlo, environmental permit, SEE Energy News

 Local subsidiary of Danish wind turbine manufacturer Suzlon, Suzlon Wind Energy BiH, has applied for an environmental permit for the construction of 25 MW wind farm Ivan Sedlo in Hadzici municipality, said The Ministry of Environment of the Federation of Bosnia and Herzegovina.